 I will work: Goodwill's job training, career services, and youth programs help people achieve independence.

-Goodwill has a long tradition of working with Boston-area youth, offering a number of academic, recreational and career-oriented programs and activities throughout the year for local young people with great potential, but limited opportunities.
+Goodwill has a long tradition of working with Boston, Massachusetts-area youth, offering a number of academic, recreational and career-oriented programs and activities throughout the year for local young people with great potential, but limited opportunities.
 Goodwill's Youth Initiative includes the Youth Mentoring Program, the After-School Academy for Boys and Girls, and opportunities for summer camp and jobs.

 Goodwill's After-School Academy